-Explore the Redlands and Homestead to discover a slower pace of life.
+Bike your way through Homestead and Redland and discover a slower pace of life.

 Many years ago, Homestead played host to an annual "Wheelmen's Winter Rendezvous."
 It made the town a hotbed of bicycling advocacy.

 I went down a couple of years to join in.
 I loved the flatness.
-Cycling through the Redland (as the surrounding farm region is known), I could look up at low-flying crop-dusters that reach as high as anything gets there.
+Cycling through the Redlands of Homestead (as the surrounding farm region is known), I could look up at low-flying crop-dusters that reach as high as anything gets there.

 For a hundred years, the vast Redland - as close to the tropics as mainland Florida gets - has been the outback of cosmopolitan Miami.

 The same winters that fill ritzy hotels with wealthy escapists from around the world fill America's market basket with beans, cukes and peppers tended by Mexican farmhands an hour south in the rich, red soil built up over eons by the Everglades.